logo

 Hard Hand: Those hands that do not contain an Ace or a hand where the Ace is valued at only 1 are Hard Hands as there is only one value.
 Opposite of Soft Hands.

 Hard Total: Count for those hands that do not contain an Ace or a hand where the Ace is valued at only 1.
-Examples: 9 and 8 has a hard total of 17 and an Ace and 6 has a hard total of 7.
+Ex: 9 and 8 has a hard total of 17 and an Ace and 6 has a hard total of 7.

 Heads Up: Player against the dealer only with no other participants.